AndreasSchachner/AndreasSchachner.github.io/_research_avenues/datasciencefundphys.md

 <div style="width: 750px;">
    <p align="justify">
-   Given a background geometry together with an O-plane/D-brane configuration with vanishing tadpoles (i.e. satisfying generalised Gauß' law constraints), a fully-consitent EFT requires the specification of further UV parameters such as fluxes.
-More generally, the study of
+   Given a background geometry together with an O-plane/D-brane configuration with vanishing tadpoles (i.e. satisfying generalised Gauß' law constraints), a fully-consistent EFT requires the specification of further UV parameters such as fluxes.
+More generally, the dynamics of the low energy theory needs to be analysed to find vacua with fully stabilised moduli.
+It remains a top challenge to design efficient optimization methods to search for realistic vacua that may at the same time reveal hidden structure in the landscape.
+Regarding this latter point, string theorists are interested not only in the construction of realistic vacua but also the statistical distribution surrounding such vacua, which has implications for <a href="https://iopscience.iop.org/article/10.1088/1126-6708/2004/05/072" target="_blank"><i>various dynamics-based proposals for the measure problem</i></a>.
+In recent years, stochastic optimisation with <a href="https://link.springer.com/article/10.1007%2FJHEP11%282019%29045" target="_blank"><i>Genetic Algorithms</i></a> (GAs) and <a href="https://arxiv.org/pdf/2107.04039.pdf" target="_blank"><i>Reinforcement Learning</i></a> (RL) have been utilised to search for viable string vacua, outperforming searches based on <a href="https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm" target="_blank"><i>Metropolis-Hastings</i></a>.

-        We identify two disconnected clusters in the neighborhood of the optimality condition, which are suggestive of a previously unknown symmetry in the distribution of vacua.
-    We argue that comparing the results of qualitatively different search algorithms is crucial to ensuring the robustness of this structure, effectively reducing sampling bias.

     </p>
 </div>
 <br>